 THORN TREE FARM HOUSE

-The mortise and tenon timber-framed pavilion, as well as the standing seam metal roofs, reflect the site’s rustic, agricultural nature.
-Cement board is used as lap siding on the pavilion.
-Large scale, randomly spaced, cement board “shingles”, made of sheets of cement board with wood dividers, sheathe the tower.
+The 2500 square foot house, and its 1295 SF of outdoor spaces, were built on a very low budget ($131 per SF).
+The mortise and tenon timber framed pavilion, as well as the standing seam metal roofs, reflect the site’s rustic, agricultural nature.
+Cost- effective cement board is used as lap siding on the pavilion.
+Large scale, randomly spaced, cement board “shingles,” made of sheets of cement board with wood dividers, sheathe the tower.

 - Builder: Houseworks LLC, Berryville, Virginia